joshydavid/information-security-study-notes/resources/web_application_security.md

 ## Zero Trust Security

-Assumes no one, whether inside or outside the organisation should be trusted by default.
+Assumes no one, whether inside or outside the organization should be trusted by default.
 Never trust, and always verify.
 Cyber attacks can happen from both internal/external, every request to the system should be verified.

 ## CSRF Attacks